-Well technology for a sustainable world
+Well technology for

 The Rijswijk Centre for Sustainable Geo-energy (RCSG) is a unique open innovation lab for improving geo-energy technologies to accelerate the energy transition.
 There is a particular focus on geothermal energy, an increasingly important renewable energy source, and subsurface storage of heat, hydrogen and CO2.
 The facilities are available for full-scale testing and demonstration of new drilling techniques, flow, and materials under high pressure and temperature.

-Well technology for a sustainable world
+Well technology for

 The Rijswijk Centre for Sustainable Geo energy (RCSG) is a unique open innovation lab for improving geo-energy technologies to accelerate the energy transition.
 There is a particular focus on geothermal energy, an increasingly important renewable energy source, and subsurface storage of heat, hydrogen and CO2.
 The facilities are available for full-scale testing and demonstration of new drilling techniques, flow, and materials under high pressure and temperature.